SabrinaJewson/sabrinajewson.github.io/src/index.md

 Welcome to my website where I occasionally blog about the Rust programming language.

 This site's source code is [available on GitHub](https://github.com/SabrinaJewson/sabrinajewson.github.io).
+All content on the site is available under MIT, Apache-2.0, or CC BY 4.0.

 ## About Me { #about-me }